mmatyas/pegasus-docs/docs/themes/api.md

 ## Device

 Some themes might want to display information about the real world, like current time or battery status.
 The `api.device` object provides some fields for that.
-Hovewer, as Pegasus is available for a number of various devices, note that not all features may be available on all platforms.
+However, as Pegasus is available for a number of various devices, note that not all features may be available on all platforms.

 Property | Description
 ---------|------------
-`batteryCharging` | A boolean (true/false) value, telling whether the device is currently chaging its battery.
+`batteryCharging` | A boolean (true/false) value, telling whether the device is currently charging its battery.
 If there's no battery, or the device doesn't support this property, the value will be `false`.
 `batteryPercent` | The percentage of battery life left, as a fractional value between `0.0` (0%) and `1.0` (100%).
 If there's no battery, or the device doesn't support this property, the value will be `NaN` (not-a-number).
 You can use [isNaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN) to check this.
 `batterySeconds` | The remaining battery time, in seconds.
 If the device is charging, there's no battery, or the device doesn't support this property, the value will be 0 or negative.